ukgovdatascience/govuk-lda-tagger-image/README.md

 New data files can then be added to the local `./input` folder, and can be found in the container at `/mnt/input`.

+### Testing

+Tests that the container will produces the expected output can be run from the project root with the command `pytest`.

 ### Gotchas

 Note that the [govuk-lda-tagger-lite](https://github.com/ukgovdatascience/govuk-lda-tagger-lite) repository is a submodule of this repository.
 This means that it is a git repository within a git repository.
 When pulling this repo for the first time, you must run the commands: